amirhnajafiz/pyramid/README.md

 Pyramid
 </h1>

 Fast generic **Heap** in Golang.
-Create your heap with any type of data.
+Create your Heap data structure with any data type.
 Set your compression function to sort your data with any field that you want.
 Push, Pop and Update your data in heap without any problems.
+Write your equality function to filter the elements that you want to update.

+**Pyramid** is built with **Golang** internal libraries and does not include any external libraries.

 ## How to use?